Rapptz/discord.py/docs/guide/topics/embeds.rst

 Character limits
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Each field has its own character limit.
-Unfortunately, listing all the limits here would get fastly
+Unfortunately, listing all the limits here would quickly become
-outdated, but you can find them in the :ddocs:`API documentation<resources/channel#embed-object>`.
+outdated, but you can find them in the :ddocs:`Discord API documentation<resources/channel#embed-object>`.